Updates for COVID-19

 Simulations by WHU Professor Dr. Markus Rudolf

-On April 6, 2020, Markus Rudolf, Dean of WHU – Otto Beisheim School of Management, presented a statistical model in his online session "How long will the coronavirus lock-down last?", showing the estimated development of the corona crisis, provided a continuation of the strict lock-down measures.
-Here you will find constantly updated statistical projections on the prospective death tolls in various countries.
-The model also shows when new infections will be down to zero (yellow line).
+On April 6, 2020, Markus Rudolf, Dean of WHU – Otto Beisheim School of Management, presented a statistical model in his online session "How long will the coronavirus lock-down last?".
+It showed the estimated development of the corona crisis.
+Since then, he has continuously updated and commented the model.

 Projected figures with lockdown